leocklaus/ecommerce-with-angular-signals/README.md

 ## About this project

-This project aims to build a simple eccomerce project, with a list of products and a shopping cart, aplying angular signals.
+This project aims to build a simple ecommerce project, with a list of products and a shopping cart, applying angular signals.

 ### The main goals for this project are: